Bolsover Cundy House

 History, tourist information, and nearby accommodation

-The 'Cundy House' is a single story building, gabled in stone, and very plain in design; it was obviously intended to be purely functional, and Sir Charles wasted no money on embellishment.
+The 'Cundy House' is a single-storey building, gabled in stone, and very plain in design; it was obviously intended to be purely functional, and Sir Charles wasted no money on embellishment.
 It stands on a hill to the north-east of the castle.

 The name is a corruption of the French word for conduit, or a system of water pipes.
 It was built on the spring line and fitted with a lead tank.
 The lead container was removed in 1895, but you can still easily see the brick cistern inside the barred opening.
 From the Cundy House, a pipe leads to the Castle.